PeterEisenhauer/Address-Book/README.md

 -Updating will let you change name, phone number, or email. old contact info will be deleted and new will be inserted and displayed

-**Borrowed an existing css file found online along with some snippits of code that are used in this progr
+**Borrowed an existing css file found online along with some snippits of code that are used in this program.
+Credit goes to the original authors.